Skip to content

 -DATASET [type] [dataset name]Type: CSV, PARQUET, NPY, KUZU or empty

-Dataset name: the name of the directory inside dataset/. i.e. tinysnb.
+Dataset name: the name of a directory inside dataset/.
+E.g.,. tinysnb.

 Examples: